hanalysis/clipseq/README.md

 > If your annotation does not meet these standards you may want to consider disabling filtering with `--skip_gtf_filter true`.

 When enabled, the GTF is filtered prior to segmentation to include **one transcript per gene**.
-These represetnative transcripts can be either a user-defined set of transcripts (`--representative_transcript`) or automatically selected as the longest transcript per gene.
+These representative transcripts can be either a user-defined set of transcripts (`--representative_transcript`) or automatically selected as the longest transcript per gene.

 #### Transcript selection:
 - If `--representative_transcript` is provided: